What it is

 Who needs it

-Patients whose depression persists despite aggressive treatment with medication and/or talk therapy are candidates for ECT.
+Patients whose depression persists despite aggressive treatment with medication and/or talk therapy are candidates for electroconvulsive therapy.
 People with treatment-resistant depression can respond quickly to ECT, which makes it potentially lifesaving in cases of suicidal or psychotic depression.